Grocery Store Shooting: Who Is Ahmad Al Aliwi Alissa?

 According to the affidavit, the suspect did not answer questions, “though he asked to speak to his mother.”

 Officers did not observe the odor of alcoholic beverage on his breath and said there was no indication of impairment due to drug use.
-He told paramedics he was not using any medicationsREAD MORE: Get Help: Counseling Available Through Disaster Distress Helpline & Other Resources
+He told paramedics he was not using any medicationsREAD MORE: #SoBo Strong: Tight-Knit Community Remembers Those Killed In Boulder Grocery Store Shooting

 There is no information about a possible motive at this time.
 Investigators believe there are no other suspects involved in the shooting.